Sweden's PM resigning, calls for parliament to form new govt

-STOCKHOLM (AP) — Swedish Prime Minister Stefan Lofven is resigning after losing a confidence vote last week and he called on the country’s parliament on Monday to try to form a new government instead of holding an early election.
+STOCKHOLM (AP) — Swedish Prime Minister Stefan Lofven is resigning after losing a confidence vote last week and he called on the country’s parliamentary speaker on Monday to try to form a new government instead of holding an early election.

 Lofven, who has been premier since 2014 and heads the Social Democratic Party, became the first Swedish leader ever to lose a confidence vote in parliament.
 He didn't call for an early election as the Swedish Constitution allows him to.
 He is formally stepping down, but will continue in a caretaker role until a new government can be formed.